sambetts/graph-calling-bots/README.md

 ```

 Replace '$botAppId' and '$userObjectId' with your own values.

+## Configure application access policy
+You need to allow the bot to make calls.
+Follow [this guide](https://learn.microsoft.com/en-us/graph/cloud-communication-online-meeting-application-access-policy#configure-application-access-policy)
+to create an application access policy for your bot application.

 ## Optional: Setup PSTN Calling
 If you need PSTN calling, here are the extra steps.